 Determine whether you’re using all your cellphone minutes, text and data.
 If you’re not, switch to a cheaper plan.
 Go online and look for the cheapest plan currently available from your cable provider.
 Call and ask to switch to that plan.
 If the company won’t do it, ask to speak to the retention department.
 Or just cut the cable cord altogether.
 Combine your homeowners and auto insurance policies under the same company to get a discount.
 Consider increasing your deductibles in order to decrease your premium payments.

 Cancel anything you don’t need or use regardless of how small it is.
 If you don’t go to the gym, be realistic and cancel your membership.
 Determine whether you really went to the warehouse club enough to get value from the membership.
 Cancel magazine and newspaper subscriptions that end up unread and in the recycling bin.
 If you’re a member of a motor club, cancel towing on your car insurance.
 Or cancel the auto club membership.
-If you have Netflix, TiVo, Hulu and cable, consider canceling all but one.
+If you have Netflix, Hulu and cable, consider canceling all but one.

 If you have a credit card with an annual fee that you don’t use, consider canceling it or downgrade it to a no-fee credit card from the same bank.
 Be aware that canceling a card may affect your credit score, so research your options before acting.

-If you’re serious about tackling your debt now is the time to create a budget so you can prevent this from happening ever again.
+If you’re serious about tackling your debt, now is the time to create a budget so you can prevent this from happening ever again.
 Implement permanent changes to your spending rather than just trying to get out from under this year’s hangover.
 Resolve to improve the quality of your life by changing your lifestyle from consumption-based to experience-based.